abhi9720/yelp-camp/README.md

 ## Features
   * Authentication:
-    * Allow User to Register will email Id and Unique user name
+    * Allow User to Register with email Id and Unique user name
     * Allow user to login and logout.
   * Authorization
     * User not allowed to delete or edit campground of other User